threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_container.md

   - **Ipaddress**: net.IP: The IP address to give to the container
   - **PublicIp6**: if this is true, the container will have an extra network interface with a Public IPv6 address.
 This is useful when you want to expose service directly to the public internet and out of your private overlay network
 - **Logs**: a redis backend where you can send stdout and stderr output
+- **Statistics**: a redis backend where you can send periodic statistics

 ## Flist